 First you’ve got the cost of menstrual products.
-In some areas, including 36 American states as of 2018 as per Wikipedia), there’s even sales tax on these (as though they’re non-essential?!)
+In some areas, including 36 American states as of 2018, there’s even sales tax on these (as though they’re non-essential?!).
 For women who do have access to these products, they’re an essential expenditure.
 Over time, that can really add up, which poses a major challenge to those who can’t afford them.

 What are women living in poverty supposed to do?
 This is an issue in western countries but also in developing nations.
-The organization Pads4Girls estimates that 10% of girls in the Global South miss school because of their periods, and overall they miss about 20% of their school days.
-They provide free reusable period supplies.
+The organization Pads4Girls, which provides free reusable period supplies, estimates that 10% of girls in the Global South miss school because of their periods, and overall they miss about 20% of their school days.

-While it’s fantastic that there are multiple charitable organizations addressing this issue, there are many women and girls who don’t have access to this support.
+While it’s fantastic that there are charitable organizations working on this issue, there are many women and girls who don’t have access to this support.
 A Global Citizen article notes that only 12% of menstruating women and girls in India have access to menstrual products.